 Most visitors travel between Saigon, Hanoi and surrounds.
 We decided to ride in North Vietnam only to visit the Minority Hill Tribe areas.
 This took us up through the middle, to the far North, then Northeast along the Chinese border before heading back south to Halong Bay and Hanoi.
 Never saw any other Europeans until going back south.
 These areas need permits and a compulsory guide.
-We never went with a tour, just Liz and I and our guide which we picked up for the permit areas.
+We never went on a tour, just Liz and I and our guide which we picked up for the permit areas.
 Many places only a motorbike could make it to due to the road conditions and bamboo bridges on river crossings which cars can’t fit on.

 I was very proud the way my wife handled the riding.
 Leaving Hanoi was pretty wild with all the crazy drivers but once away from the city the roads had much less traffic.
 You still had many things to avoid, water buffalo, people, chickens, trucks etc. Liz is not that keen on heights either but it wasn’t long before she was handling the high passes (not much separating you from the edge) with ease.
 Some near miss incidents, which we would normally consider serious over here, soon became common place.

 The accommodation was a range of hotels when we came to some mountain towns and staying with families in the villages of the different Hill Tribes.
 Staying with a family in their stilt house was great.
 You had a wonderful meal with them, which included a lot of rice wine, and everyone slept in the same large top room of the house.
 The people in the villages were very kind and welcoming.